If you’ve found your way to this article, chances are good that you’ve at least put some thought into retiring in Eugene.

 Is Eugene the Right Place for You to Retire?
 Consideration #1: Cost of Living

-Climate and lifestyle perks aside though, the most important thing is just to make sure that the dollars and cents line up.
+Climate and lifestyle perks aside, however, the most important thing is just to make sure that the dollars and cents line up.
 What’s the cost of living in Eugene?

 Oregon as a whole certainly isn’t the cheapest place to live in the United States, and housing is the biggest reason why.
 The median cost for a home in Oregon was $335,000 in 2018, compared to $219,700 nationwide.